betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 ### When and how often to clean?

+The time to clean is *now* and every day.
+Given the potential for asymptomatic transmission of SARS-CoV-2<sup>[11]</sup>, we should keep our work areas clean regardless of whether anyone around us has been sick, tested positive or has been in recent contact with someone who tested positive.

 It is best to clean your office area just before you sit down for the day to work.
 That single time per day is probably sufficient for most offices.
 However, if you work in a high traffic area or if you share your work area with others, you (as well as